 Angled car accidents simply mean a vectored line accident whereby a vehicle for some purpose makes a direct line approaching and impacting another vehicle a 5 to 45 degree angle causing an impact.
 Angled car accidents are hard to distinguish from T-bone accidents or other style impacts, but may be caused by major lane crossing, blown red lights, and ricochet accidents or secondary impacts.
 The speeds and forces of such impacts are similar to distracted driving and other no reaction accidents.

-Fatal Car accident attorneys are a special and seasoned breed of lawyers who are familiar with the laws of Nevada and understand the requirements of when to set up an estate and when not to.
+Fatal car accident attorneys are a special and seasoned breed of lawyers who are familiar with the laws of Nevada and understand the requirements of establishing an estate.
 Natural living heirs are the Plaintiffs in a wrongful death action along with the administrator of the estate.
 The estate is only entitled to punitive damages, medical expenses, and funeral expenses.
 Our law firm will represent the estate and the individual heirs in a wrongful death lawsuit.
 Sometimes in may not be prudent to open an estate if medical expenses were limited and reckless or intentional conduct was not involved (thus the prayer for punitive damages may not be available).
 Opening an estate is a very good idea if the medical expenses accumulated prior to the death of the decedent were high.

 Fender bender car accidents are impacts that are usually not jaw dropping or have much property damage.
 Fender bender car accidents may present whiplash injuries and may have more damage present under the bumper.
 Car accident mechanics and insurance estimators may pull off the bumper of those cars to check the integrity of the bumper cushion, and inspect for frame damage even if the vehicle skin appears to be of “minor damage.”
 Most car insurance claims representatives will offer fair settlements on damages that exceed $1,000.00 on bumper or other property damage.
 This threshold is a line in the sand that may direct the claim to a “low impact” review and low initial personal injury monetary offer.